Paperjace/eslint-prettier-config/README.md

 -   Run `npm install`.
 This will install all the packages necessary for the VS Code extensions to work.
 -   Install `ESLint` and `Prettier` extensions from the VS Code extension store.

-> Note to self: If you want to start over with fresh config files, delete them.
-Then run `npx eslint --init` to through the setup wizard.
+> Note to self: If you want to start over with fresh config files, you can run `npx eslint --init` to go through the setup wizard.

 You can customize ESLint rules in the `.eslintrc.json` file.
 Customize Prettier rules in `.prettierrc.json`.